SU-Hongs/A-Sorting-Algorithm/README.md

 1. Compile the program using a C compiler, e.g., gcc -o sort_program sort.c.
 2. Run the compiled program, ./sort_program.
 3. Check output.txt, stat.txt, and time.txt for the results.

+4. ## Citation
+5. If you want to use our code, please cite as xxx.